Background pattern

 The warnings and precautions mentioned above also apply to children and adolescents.
 The following information is especially important for children and adolescents and their caregivers:

 • Before starting treatment with Fingolimod SUN, your doctor will check your vaccination status.
-If you have not been vaccinated, you may need to have the vaccinations before starting treatment with Fingolimod SUN.
+If you have not received certain vaccinations, you may need to receive them before you can start treatment with Fingolimod SUN.

-• The first time you take Fingolimod SUN, or when switching from a daily dose of 0.25 mg to a daily dose of 0.5 mg, your doctor will monitor your heart rate and heartbeats (see the previous section "Slow heart rate (bradycardia) and irregular heartbeats").
+• The first time you take Fingolimod SUN, or when you switch from a daily dose of 0.25 mg of other medications that contain this dose of fingolimod to a daily dose of 0.5 mg of Fingolimod SUN, your doctor will monitor your heart rate and heartbeats (see the previous section "Slow heart rate (bradycardia) and irregular heartbeats").

-• If you have seizures or attacks before taking or while taking Fingolimod SUN, inform your doctor.
+• If you have seizures or attacks before taking or while taking Fingolimod SUN, tell your doctor.

 Other medications and Fingolimod SUN